hoangqwe159/hackerrank/docs/phrase.md

 5. “What would success look like in the first 3–6 months for someone in this role?”
 6. “Is there a specific tech stack or architecture that I should familiarize myself with to be most effective here?”

+How does the team define and measure success for the products you build?

+How do engineers typically collaborate across teams or orgs at Amazon?

+How does mentorship work here, both for giving and receiving?

+What does career growth look like for an SDE II in your team?
 ⸻

 🌱 To demonstrate growth mindset and team fit